lgactna/thesis-compile/md/_TODO.md

 # Actual chapter to-dos

+deadline by april 1st, after spring break, for committee to review

 **39.0 - Abstract** (~100%)
 Done (may require some light editing if we don't fulfill all the promises made in the abstract)